Digital Sustainability in IT & Telecommunications

 Lock-in Migration costs grow exponentially over time

-🇸🇪 The Swedish Paradox
+🇸🇪 The Swedish Paradox – an example

 • Host email on Microsoft 365 (US data centers, unknown energy mix)